EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 When called from within a page, returns the usernae of the accessing user or else an empty string if not logged in.

-#### kaithem.web.WebResource(name,url,priority=50)

-register a web resource, return an object that you must keep a reference to or it will be unregisted.
-The web resource system is intended to allow you to change the source of a file without changing pages depending on it, by simply looking up the URL by name at render-time.

-Names of JS libraries should satisfy the following: libname-x.y.z or libname-devx.y.z for versions not subject to minification and compression

-Lib names should not include the .js prefix, but may modify the version number if based on a lib that does not use x.y.z formatting.

-If two WebResources are registered by the same name, whichever has the higher priority takes effect.
-If they are equal, the newer one is used

-When a WebResource gets replaced, the old one is discarded, so if you want to change back to the old one, you must re-save whatever defines the old version.

-#### kaithem.web.resource(n)

-#### Given the name of a registered web resource, return an object that prints as a string representing it's URL

 #### <span id="servefile"></span>kaithem.web.serveFile(path,contenttype,name = path)

 When called from code embedded in an HTML page,raises an interrupt